AMD-organization-example/website/README.md

 Edit on example branch

-makeing a change on update-readem branch
+making a change on update-readme branch